-AlloyEditor can be used on the server too.
-On the server, a possible way of usage is to create a React component, which can render the content for editing and create an instance of AlloyEditor in the browser.
+You can use AlloyEditor on the server as well.
+To do this, you can create a React component that renders the editable content and creates an instance of AlloyEditor in the browser.
 This will be a significant performance improvement.

-Talking is cheap, show me the code (to quote Linus Torvalds)
+Talk is cheap.
+Show me the code (to quote Linus Torvalds)

-The repository is an example project, which renders a page on the server an creates an instance of AlloyEditor in the browser.
-Same React component is used on both client and server and one cool thing is that instead to create just one bundle file, two bundles are created - one for the application files and another one for AlloyEditor file itself.
-In this case you will leverage browser's cache.
+The repository is an example project, which renders a page on the server and creates an instance of AlloyEditor in the browser.
+The same React component is used on both client and server.
+Something cool to note is that instead of creating just one bundle file, two bundles are created - one for the application files and another one for the AlloyEditor file itself.
+In this case, you will leverage the browser's cache.